Yuma Kagiyama: 2024–2025 season: World bronze, Grand Prix Final silver, Asian Winter Games silver, and First national title

+Kagiyama's father, Masakazu, would later discuss feeling responsible for his son's struggles with consistency throughout the 2024-25 season.
+"I did a terrible thing," he reflected, when detailing how he had encouraged his son to master the quad flip and the quad Lutz in an attempt to catch up to Malinin.
+The pressure to succeed with more difficult technical content led to Kagiyama regularly struggling to execute jumps in practice, and other jumps such as his signature quad Salchow losing their previous consistency.
+Additionally, Masakazu found there to be a decline in Kagiyama's expression and skating skills because of this approach.
+"We took away his most important qualities, his best parts," Masakazu remarked.
+After the World Championships, the two discussed, and resolved that the focus for the 2025-26 season would be upon emphasising Kagiyama's existing strengths.

 Selected to compete at the 2025 World Team Trophy for Team Japan, Kagiyama finished fifth in the men's singles event and Team Japan won the silver medal overall.
 After the free skate, he said: "It was nice to skate with the team and in my home country and I really wanted to enjoy it.
 So even though there were mistakes in the jumps, it was separate from the rest of the program, and I really enjoyed and put all my power into the last steps."